msunji/fsopen-2022/part3/phonebook-backend/README.md

 I made a really simply npm script for this:

 ```
-"build-copy": "npm run build && cp -r ./build ../phonebook-backend/client"
+"build-copy": "npm run build && cp -r ./build ../phonebook-backend"
 ```

-In this case, it gets copied over to the backend project as 'client'.
-Knowing that, we can move on to the next steps.

 In the backend project:

 - Use the built in `express.static` middleware function to serve static files (like `index.html`).
 It takes a `root` argument.
-In this case, it'll take the `client` directory.
+In this case, it'll take the `build` directory.

 At this point, running `npm run dev` and going to `localhost:3001` should show the frontend part of the phonebook project, and should also list phonebook entries.
 Adding/deleting phonebook entries works fine at this point, but updating numbers won't work yet.
 This is fine for now.